bradhedlund/jekyll-wordpress-import-fixup/README.md

 ***WARNING:*** Do not run this script twice on the same set of files.
 Run it once.
 If you find that you need to edit the script and run it again, copy a fresh set of original .md files back into the directory.

 This script uses the GNU version of sed.
-If you're going to use this script on Mac OSX you'll need to install GNU sed using ```brew install gnu-sed --default-name``` (Close and reopen your terminal program after installation).
+If you're going to use this script on Mac OSX you'll need to install GNU sed using ```brew install gnu-sed --default-names``` (Close and reopen your terminal program after installation).
 You'll know GNU sed is installed if this command works: ```sed --version```

 ## What does this script do?
 + Makes an untouched backup of your files in the same directory with the ```.bak``` extension.